koesterlab/teaching-data-analysis-visualization-reproducibility/source/python.rst

 * decimal numbers (also called floats): ``some_value = 5.0``
 * logical values (true/false, also called booleans): ``some_value = True``
 * text (so-called strings): ``some_value = "this is my text"``

+Each of these data types is implemented as a so-called class.
+Classes are blueprints for objects, which are instances of a class.
+In the scope of this course, we won't define our own classes, but we will use both the primitive types/classes named above as well as some classes defined in other libraries (e.g. Polars and Altair).

 Operators over primitive data types
 -----------------------------------